Pantocyclus/InstantSCCS/README.md

 This script is unlikely to run for most users out of the box.
 Thus, it cannot yet be checked out through the mafia GUI.
 To use the script, do the following:

-1. Compile the script, following instructions in the kol-ts-starter.
+1. Compile the script, following instructions in the kol-ts-starter (specifically, you'll need to set your own MOTHERSLIME_CLAN and VIP_CLAN in common.ts, so a compiled js script will not be provided).
 2. Copy InstantHCCS.ccs from KoLmafia/ccs to your Mafia css directory.
-3. Compile your own script (specifically, you'll need to set your own MOTHERSLIME_CLAN and VIP_CLAN in common.ts, so a compiled js script will not be provided)

 <sub><sup>Adapted from [loop-cs](https://github.com/MrFizzyBubbs/loop-cs) which was adapted from [loop-casual](https://github.com/Kasekopf/loop-casual)</sub></sup>